wufanyou/Traffic4Cast-2020-TLab/README.md

 ```

 6. or run `gen_ensemble.py` to run ensemble models with uint8 output.
 We provide a version with a score of around 1.1667e-3.
 Our best score needs float output, and some files in Moscow will exceed the 20M limit.
 So we need also generate two versions and replace ~4 files in Moscow to reach the best score.
-First, download model weights [here](https://1drv.ms/u/s!AiK3JSLEIEcGxVutqMS0s01T7czA?e=TtInHa) in weights directory and put it into weights directory, and run:
+First, download model weights [here](https://1drv.ms/u/s!AiK3JSLEIEcGxVutqMS0s01T7czA?e=TtInHa) in weights directory and put it into local weights directory, and run:
 ```
 for CITY in BERLIN ISTANBUL MOSCOW;
 do